xiej2520/final_project/README.md

 ## Solution

 There are two ways to run as a mono service or distributed service.
-For both you must import data first!
+For both you have to import the data into the tileserver, database, and osrm formats, which can be copied to the distributed nodes.

 ### Import data

 1. Run `./scripts/import.sh --all --region <region>` to import data
-   * Note: osrm requires a lot of memory to create the routing data and will crash if there is not enough memory
+   * Note: osrm requires a lot of memory to create the routing data and will crash if there is not enough memory. `us-northeast` required >12.8 GB.
+   * Check the usage flags to import data for services individually.

+#### Export data

+`import.sh` should have created compressed versions of the imported data to be copied to downstream nodes in the `/data` directory.
+Check `./scripts/export.sh` for the commands to manually do this.

 ### Mono service

+To run the service with a single server binary, useful for testing:

 1. Run `./scripts/install_docker.sh` to install docker and docker-volume-snapshot
 2. Run `./scripts/install_rust.sh` to install Rust
-3. Run `cargo build --release` to build services
+3. Run `cargo build --release` to build the server
-4. Run `docker compose up -d` to run the containers.
+4. `cd` to `./scripts/monoservice` and run `docker compose up -d` to run the containers.
+  Provide the region (`REGION=us-northeast docker compose up -d`) or
   * Create `.env` file if you want (see example)
+5. Run the rust server `cargo run --release`.
+  Make sure you have a `config.toml` (see example) in the root directory.

+### Microservices on one machine

+1. Run `./scripts/install_docker.sh` to install docker and docker-volume-snapshot
+2. `cd` to `./scripts/microservices_local` and run `docker compose up -d` to run the containers.
+  * Make sure you have a `config.toml` (see example) in the root directory, this will be copied into the services' docker images.
-  * **Make sure to rebuild the containers** (`docker compose up --build`?? or delete all images) to see changes in the Rust code or config.
+  * **Make sure to rebuild the images** (`docker compose up --build`?? or delete all images) to see changes in the Rust code or config.

-Make sure you have a `config.toml` in the root directory.

 ### Distributed service